FFTAI/fftai.github.io/docs/concepts/about_rocs.md

 ## Lower Computer

-The lower computer, functioning as the analog of the cerebellum in human physiology, specializes in motion control, handling motor control, motion algorithms, hardware driver management, and other critical functions essential for the robot's movement and stability.
+The lower computer, acting as the equivalent of the cerebellum in human physiology, specializes in motion control, handling motor control, motion algorithms, hardware driver management, and other critical functions essential for the robot's movement and stability.

 ## Upper Computer